davekilian/davekilian.github.com/_posts/2014-07-12-framing-cpp.markdown

 walked through how the compiler would set `data.MoreData = 7`.
 Let's do the same thing with a pointer to a `MyData` instance: what does the compiler do with `data->MoreData = 7`?
-The answer, is basically the same, except for the first step:
+The answer is basically the same; only the first step is different:

 * Start at the byte address stored in the `data` pointer
 * Skip forward 4 bytes
 * Set the next 4 bytes to `0x00 0x00 0x00` and `0x07`, respectively.

-What's important to realize is that _we never actually checked that what we're doing makes sense_.
+What's important to realize is that _we never actually checked that what we're doing makes sense_ :-).
-When you say `data->MoreData = 7`, the compiler generates machine code that does some basic arithmetic and then copies some byte values.
+When you say `data->MoreData = 7`, the compiler generates machine code that does some pointer arithmetic and then copies some bytes.
-It does not, and in fact cannot, verify that the address you're writing to is really an instance of `MyData`, or that the memory address is valid at all!
+It does not (and, in fact, cannot) verify that the address you're writing to is really an instance of `MyData`, or that the memory address is valid at all!
 In other words, the snippet `data->MoreData = 7` does exactly the same thing as the following snippet: